 - Aligning Developers with a DevOps Cloud Strategy

-- iTMethods Launches CloudBees Jenkins Enterprise on Amazon Elastic Container Service for Kubernetes as a Managed Service - June 13, 2018
+- iTMethods Launches CloudBees Jenkins Enterprise on Amazon Elastic Kubernetes Service (EKS) for Kubernetes as a Managed Service - June 13, 2018

 - Understanding the ROI of Enterprise DevOps - June 6, 2018